Documentation Contributor Guide

 “Include” files must not end in .rst.
 The StarlingX convention is to use .rest.

-You can store multiple fragements of content in a single include file and use them in various places.
-To do this, use rst comments to deliniate where each begins and ends:
+You can store multiple fragments of content in a single include file and use them in various places.
+To do this, use rst comments to delineate where each begins and ends:

 .. begin-fragement-1